python-odin/odin/docs/ref/contrib/money/index.rst

 Amount
 ======

-Combines an value and a :py:`Currency` to represent a monetary amount.
+Combines an value and a Currency to represent a monetary amount.

 Currency